nrkno/core-icons/README.md

 npm run build
 git commit -am "Add my changes" git push origin feature/my-changes
-# then make PR to the master branch,
+# then make a PR to the master branch,
-# and assign a CSS developer to review your code
+# and assign another developer to review your code
 ```

 > NOTE!
-Please also make sure to keep commits small, clean and that the commit message actually refers to the updated files.
-Formally, make sure the message is **Capitalized** and **starts with a verb**.
+Please also make sure to keep commits small and clean (that the commit message actually refers to the updated files).
+> Stylistically, make sure the commit message is **Capitalized** and **starts with a verb in the present tense** (for example `Add minification support`).